-As far as energy-efficient HVAC installation in Waldorf, there’s fantastic news for you this tax period.
+In regard to energy-efficient HVAC installation in Waldorf, there’s great news for your family at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This may make you eligible for incentives for energy-efficient home enhancements, like modern heating and cooling units, water heaters and heat pumps.
+This may make you eligible for incentives for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.

-To be entitled for the credit, the home should be the taxpayer’s chief home in the United States.
-The improvement should have a life of a minimum of five years, with the initial use beginning with you.
+To become eligible for the credit, the home is required to be the taxpayer’s main house in the United States.
+The improvement needs to have a life of at least five years, with the initial use starting with the homeowner.

-What Kinds of Enhancements are Considered High-Efficiency Renovations?
+What Types of Changes are Considered High-Efficiency Renovations?

-Typically, this tax incentive corresponds with 10% of the expense of the following energy-saving improvements that achieve particular ENERGY STAR® guidelines:
+Usually, this tax credit corresponds with 10% of the price of the following energy-saving improvements that match particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans